 Dr. Ortega encourages patients with oral piercings to remove their jewelry before it puts their health at risk.
 However, if you have an oral piercing and plan to keep it, we advise you to have consistent dental cleanings and check-ups.
 It’s important to fix problems in their early stages before they become more extreme.
 Don’t wait if you suspect you may have a dental or physical trouble.

-Marcus Orgeta DDS offers general dentistry services along with the following:
+Marcos Orgeta DDS offers general dentistry services along with the following:

 Call us today for an appointment.
 Let us help keep you smiling every day!